alpenlabs/Technical-Whitepaper/README.md

 For each updated account with no storage update: account_id (5 bytes), new_balance (~4 bytes on avg+.5 byte to denote the size), new_nonce (2 bytes on avg + .5 byte to denote the size ).

-For each updated account with storage update: Everything above + `<storage_diff>` - a list of key-value updates in the account storage
+For each updated account with storage update: Everything above + `<storage_diff>` - a list of key-value updates in the account storage.

 `<storage_diff>` contains: